Skip to content

 sudo iotop -aoP

 After a period of time, you will see disk I/O activity reported for a number of processes.
-Returning to our Pi 3 Model B+ test bench, we can compare the before and after results:
+Returning to the example Pi 3 Model B+ test bench, the before and after results may be compared:

 Pre-minwrite I/O